-The Berkshire region of Massachusetts has a little bit of everything; natural beauty, culture, history, and plenty of interesting towns to visit, like Stockbridge.
+The Berkshires region of Massachusetts has a little bit of everything; natural beauty, culture, history, and plenty of interesting towns to visit, like Stockbridge.
 Not only is it an adorable little New England town, but there are so many great things to do in Stockbridge Massachusetts!

 Stroll Through the Berkshire Botanical Garden

 Address: 5 West Stockbridge Road, at the intersection of Routes 102 and 183

 Hours: Monday through Friday, 9 a.m. to 5 p.m.
 (Gardens open from May 1st until Halloween)